About Our CSA Program

 Answering how many people a share feeds is always a little tricky since every household eats in a different way.
 Some people cook at home all the time, and some people go out a lot.
 Some people are really committed to eating local food, and others like having more exotic produce and convenience foods around the house.
 Some people feel overwhelmed with the unfamiliar vegetables that can crop up in a CSA share, and some people love being exposed to new foods.

 In general, our large shares are a good size for small families who cook most meals at home, or for one or two people who have the time and interest for cooking mainly farm food.
-Larger families who are interested in eating food primarily from the farm might need to purchase more than one large share.
+Larger families who are interested in eating food primarily from the farm might need to purchase more than one large share (I'm pretty sure the Browers would, and we're two adults and two little kids).
 Small shares tend to work well for couples, or for single people who like to cook and eat a good amount of vegetables.
-People who want to eat locally during winter but also want plenty of freedom to shop at grocery stores or farmers markets often choose our small share option.

 When and where do I pick up the food?